telerik/blazor-docs/components/dropdownlist/virtualization.md

 ### Limitations

-* When the initially selected item/items are on a page different than the first one, opening the dropdown list will NOT scroll the list to the selected item.
+* When the initially selected item is not on the first page, the dropdown will *not* scroll the list to the selected item when opening.

 ## Local Data Example